djhemath/hemath.dev/content/blog/not-everything-needs-to-be-written-by-chatgpt.md

 Anyway, just something I've been thinking about.
 Maybe too much.
 But I figured I'd write it down myself.

-No AI wrote this.
-Just me, with some tea, typing away on a quiet night.
+No AI wrote this entirely.
+Just me, with some tea, typing away on a quiet night with a little assist here and there.